Uehwan/Uehwan.github.io/_posts/2024-01-29-open-positions-eng.md

 ---
 layout: post
 title:  Open Positions (ENG)
-date:   2023-03-01
+date:   2024-01-29
 description: Information for Joining ACSL
 ---

 This article covers information that will help you join our lab.
-If you are interested in our lab, please refer to the article below and contact me via e-mail (uehwan@gist.ac.kr).
-Questions beyond the information provided in this article are always welcome.
+If you are interested in our lab, please refer to the article below and apply through the following link: 📄[apply](https://forms.gle/odUNiwHT1ak7KorV8){:target="\_blank"}.
+Questions beyond the information provided in this article are always welcome: 🙋[inquiry](mailto:uehwan@gist.ac.kr).

 ---